isaacs/node-tar/README.md

   [Alias: `m`, `no-mtime`]
 - `mtime` Set to a `Date` object to force a specific `mtime` for everything added to the archive.
 Overridden by `noMtime`.
+- `onWriteEntry` Called with each `WriteEntry` or `WriteEntrySync` that is created in the course of writing the archive.

 The following options are mostly internal, but can be modified in some advanced use cases, such as re-using caches between runs.